Risk Factors Dashboard

 We rely on a small number of third-party service providers to host and deliver our products, and any interruptions or delays in services from these third parties could impair the delivery of our products and harm our business.

 We host some of our products and serve our customers from data center facilities located throughout the U.S. While we operate our equipment inside these facilities, we do not control the operation of these facilities, and, depending on service level requirements and costs, we may not continue to operate or maintain redundant data center facilities for all of our products or for all of our data, which could increase our vulnerability.
 These facilities are vulnerable to damage or interruption from earthquakes, hurricanes, floods, fires, power loss, telecommunications failures and similar events.
 They are also subject to break-ins, computer viruses, security breaches, sabotage, intentional acts of vandalism and other misconduct.
 A natural disaster or an act of terrorism, a decision to close the facilities without adequate notice, or other unanticipated problems could result in lengthy interruptions in availability of our products.
 We may also encounter capacity limitations and cost increases at our third-party data centers.
-We may also encounter capacity limitations at our third-party data centers.
 Additionally, our data center facility agreements are of limited durations, and our data center facilities have no obligation to renew their agreements with us on commercially reasonable terms, if at all.
 We select our third-party data center providers through a rigorous process based on redundant capability and compliance with industry standards and audits.
 We believe that we will be able to renew or find alternative providers on commercially reasonable terms, although there can be no guarantee of this.
-We believe that we will be able to renew, or find alternative data center facilities, on commercially reasonable terms, although there can be no guarantee of this.
 If we are unable to renew our agreements with the owners of the facilities on commercially reasonable terms, or if we migrate to a new provider, we may experience significant cost increases or delays in delivering our products until an agreement with another provider can be arranged or the migration to a new facility is completed.
-If we are unable to renew our agreements with the owners of the facilities on commercially reasonable terms, or if we migrate to a new data center, we may experience delays in delivering our products until an agreement with another data center facility can be arranged or the migration to a new facility is completed.

-We have begun an initiative to transform certain data collection, processing and delivery systems from traditional data centers to cloud-based platforms.We have engaged in an initiative to transform certain data collection, processing and delivery systems from traditional data centers to cloud-based platforms.
+In recent years, we have begun migrating certain data collection, processing and delivery systems from traditional data centers to cloud-based platforms.We have begun an initiative to transform certain data collection, processing and delivery systems from traditional data centers to cloud-based platforms.
 The migration of these processes has required, and will continue to require, significant time and resources from our management, technology and operations personnel and has introduced new requirements for security, financial and software development controls.
-The migration of these processes requires significant time and resources from our management, technology and operations personnel and introduces new requirements for security, financial and software development controls.
+These efforts have diverted and may continue to divert resources from other priorities, which could have a negative impact on our revenue and growth opportunities.
 This initiative has diverted and may continue to divert resources from other priorities, which could have a negative impact on our revenue and growth opportunities.
-This initiative may divert resources from other priorities, which could have a negative impact on our revenue and growth opportunities.
+If the migration of these or other processes is not successful, or if ongoing or future migrations take longer or require more resources than we anticipate, our results of operations and financial condition could be adversely affected.
 If the migration of these processes is not successful, or if the initiative takes longer or requires more resources than we anticipate, our results of operations and financial condition could be adversely affected.

 We depend on access to the internet through third-party bandwidth providers to operate our business.
 If we lose the services of one or more of our bandwidth providers for any reason, we could experience disruption in the delivery of our products or be required to retain the services of a replacement bandwidth provider.
 It may be difficult for us to replace any lost bandwidth on a timely basis, on commercially reasonable terms, or at all, due to the large amount of bandwidth our operations require.